withastro/astro/packages/integrations/vercel/README.md

 - Only `request` and `context` may be used to produce an `Astro.locals` object.
 Operations like redirects, etc. should be delegated to Astro middleware.
 - `Astro.locals` **must be serializable**.
 Failing to do so will result in a **runtime error**.
 This means that you **cannot** store complex types like `Map`, `function`, `Set`, etc.

+### Node.js Version Support

+The `@astrojs/vercel` adapter supports specific Node.js versions for deploying your Astro project on Vercel.
+To view the supported Node.js versions on Vercel, click on the settings tab for a project and scroll down to "Node.js Version" section.

+Check out the [Vercel documentation](https://vercel.com/docs/functions/serverless-functions/runtimes/node-js#default-and-available-versions) to learn more.

 ## Troubleshooting

 **A few known complex packages (example: [puppeteer](https://github.com/puppeteer/puppeteer)) do not support bundling and therefore will not work properly with this adapter.** By default, Vercel doesn't include npm installed files & packages from your project's `./node_modules` folder.
 To address this, the `@astrojs/vercel` adapter automatically bundles your final build output using `esbuild`.